 College of Nursing News

-From hearing screening to allergy testing to blood typing, the UT community can find answers to several of their health questions at HealthBeat 2014, a free health fair for UT students, faculty, staff, and retirees as well as their families.
-The College of Nursing is joining forces with the Student Health Center and UT Medical Center for HealthBeat 2014, which will be held from 7:30 a.m. to 2:00 p.m. on April 2 in the University Center Ballroom.
-A variety of screenings and tests will be provided.
-Insurance is not required for any of the screenings or tests.
-Small fees will apply only to those screenings that require lab work.
+Health resources will be available to the UT community at HealthBeat 2017, a free health fair for all students, faculty, and staff.
+UT’s College of Nursing is joining forces with the Student Health Center and UT Medical Center for the event, which will be held from 7:30 a.m. to 1 p.m.
+Wednesday, April 5, in the Panhellenic Building.